wwwidmer/SMT_Checker_Addons/README.md

 make clean
 	Removes all temporary files (components, foo, bar, sed files) Removes all output files from previous run (.png, .dot, assert_out, time log)

+make sort
+     moves all S and A files into folders.
+(Synthesis and Alt-inputs)

 - Todo -
 rebuild synth.out with a clean